 And we agree.
 If you want the best results from any eCommerce agency you must have “the gut feeling” that they will do everything in their power to accomplish your goals.
 Because your goals must also be their goals.

 Even when the project is finished, a true partner agency will provide user training.
 This can be especially important if the in-house team doesn’t have sufficient knowledge for successful management of the website.

 One of the reasons is also to properly teach the client to recognize any possible problems in platform or modules so that the agency can fix them at any later stage.
 Training and teaching the client on using the eCommerce solution is also a very good sign of professional agency.
 An agency that wants to build a partner relationship.

 By now, you have probably checked several agencies.
 Can you single one out?
 What’s different about them?

 Are they nurturing strictly professional touch with clients?
 Or, are they relatively easy-going when it comes to communication?
 Are they provoking a sense of assurance in you?

-When looking for an eCommerce agency, sometimes it’s good to choose the one that stands out.
+When looking for an eCommerce website development agency, sometimes it’s good to choose the one that stands out.
 It can be whatever you find interesting, or important.
 That can be from their knowledge to experience, or personality of people you have spoken to, or are going to work with.